 This method has been used for many years but with the rise of the internet, physical catalogues have migrated to the internet where they have become completely digitized.
-A good way of sending catalogues out is via email.

 Marketing on the internet has been growing nonstop in recent years.
 According to eMarketer, investments in online advertising beat those on TV in 2017.
 Furthermore, one very popular direct marketing method is the use of Social Ads by way of Custom Audiences.
 This allows you to upload your database(s) to your social networks in order to create personalized campaigns.

 Social media has changed the face of direct marketing.
 On social platforms, the dialogue between customers and a company is carried out publicly, which helps ensure the communication between both parties is monitored and promoted content or offers are truly interesting to the consumer.

 This type of online advertising is one of the oldest out there.
 It tries to spark the interest of users by promoting interaction.
 The majority of banners are clickable.

 Direct marketing offers multiple ways to achieve a user’s goals.
 Marketers, such as Cyberclick, know the development of an online direct marketing strategy will bring the following advantages to our clients.

 Let's take a look at some examples of direct marketing from major brands and organizations who have done it well.

 When international car manufacturer Land Rover opened a new dealership, they sent out rather unique invitations to entice people to come to the opening.
 Guests received a box with a heart shaped helium balloon in it.
 When they opened the box, the balloon floated out with their invitation attached.

 This made for a much more memorable interaction for the recipients.
 Instead of sending out a typical letter, Land Rover chose a direct marketing campaign that was a more creative method of attracting potential customers